-I have created the UI design for Cream App, a prototype that was used for customer testing and validation of a product under development by Dangerous Ltd. The design should speak for itself with no additional imagery, highlighting the bold serif type.
+A prototype that was used for customer testing and validation of a product under development by Dangerous Ltd.

 It's something you belong to.

-Once the brand design was created, wireframes were handed to me and I entered in the project as a user interface designer, having handed it off to development later on via Zeplin.
+Once the brand design was created, wireframes were handed to me and I hopped in the project as a user interface designer, having handed it off to development later on via Zeplin.

-The starting point was the brand’s background, claim and visual references from which I created my first sketches.
-With regular weekly check-ups we’d manage both client’s expectations, and the visual proposals I’d create.
-Although I’ve worked with pre-existent wireframes, I also contributed with some ideas.
+The starting point was the brand’s background, claim and visual references from which I created a first sketch.
+With regular weekly check-ups we’d tune in both client’s expectations, and the visual proposals I’d create.
+I’ve worked with preexistent wireframes but also contributed with some ideas.

 The project was very exciting, the relationship with client was respectful, easy and open.
 I would definitely organize layers by names and groups if I had the chance to re-do the project (beginner’s mistakes).
 But overall I’ve learned that less is more, graphic design principles were very helpful while designing for a digital product and I’ve learned how to put myself on the user’s side.